CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: GenomeDistanceCache(config)

-    Caches :term:`genomic distance` information to avoid repeated lookups (the :py:meth:`distance function <genome.DefaultGenome.distance>` is among the most time-consuming parts of the library, although most fitness functions are likely to far outweigh this).
+    Caches :term:`genomic distance` information to avoid repeated lookups (the :py:meth:`distance function <genome.DefaultGenome.distance>` is among the most time-consuming parts of the library, although most fitness functions are likely to far outweigh this for moderate-size populations).
 Called as a method with a pair of genomes to retrieve the distance.

   .. py:class:: DefaultSpeciesSet(config, reporters)